DataResponsibly/RAI_Site.github.io/_pages/nairr.md

 #### Workshop Goals and Broad Overview

-On July 29-31, 2024, an in-person workshop will be convened at New York University, bringing together leading experts in the cyberinfrastructure and AI policy / governance / responsible AI communities.
-The goals of this workshop are to to obtain community feedback regarding policies and best practices, and inform the development of priorities and policies for the National AI Research Resource (NAIRR).
-By convening a diverse group of stakeholders to offer their perspectives, the workshop will provide suggestions for improving the trustworthiness of the resources that are components of the NAIRR, and for supporting the equitable use of these resources by a diverse group of researchers and students.
+On July 29-31, 2024, an in-person workshop was convened at New York University, bringing together leading experts in the cyberinfrastructure and AI policy / governance / responsible AI communities.
+The goals of this workshop were to to obtain community feedback regarding policies and best practices, and inform the development of priorities and policies for the National AI Research Resource (NAIRR).
+By convening a diverse group of stakeholders to offer their perspectives, the workshop aimed provide suggestions for improving the trustworthiness of the resources that are components of the NAIRR, and for supporting the equitable use of these resources by a diverse group of researchers and students.

-This workshop is convened by [Julia Stoyanovich](#JuliaS), and is co-hosted by the <a href="https://r-ai.co/">NYU Tandon Center for Responsible AI</a> and the <a href="https://cds.nyu.edu/">NYU Center for Data Science</a>.
-This workshop is supported by <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2432040">NSF Award No. 2432040</a> and by <a href="https://omidyar.com/">Omidyar Network</a>.
+This workshop was convened by [Julia Stoyanovich](#JuliaS), and co-hosted by the <a href="https://r-ai.co/">NYU Tandon Center for Responsible AI</a> and the <a href="https://cds.nyu.edu/">NYU Center for Data Science</a>.
+This workshop was supported by <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2432040">NSF Award No. 2432040</a> and by <a href="https://omidyar.com/">Omidyar Network</a>.

+**Read the workshop report <a href="https://r-ai.co/nairr_report">here</a>.**

 #### Resources